hashirahmad/netlify-react-public/README.md

  3. Third task
  4. etc . . .

+## 15-01-2010

+1. `ComplexCard` now support `HTML` formatting for easy styling of content
+2. `ComplexCard` now supports line breaks based on fullstop `.` for easier reading style
+3. `CMS` text can be set as simple text or in an array. `ComplexCard` deals with it appropriatley

 ## 14-01-2010

 1. Added `Beth Ellen` and `Reem Kufi` fonts and removed `Mr Dafoe`